apecloud/kbcli/docs/user_docs/cli/kbcli_cluster_promote.md

       --edit                           Edit the API resource before creating --force                           skip the pre-checks of the opsRequest to run the opsRequest forcibly -h, --help                           help for promote
+      --instance string                Specify the instance name that will transfer its role to the candidate pod, If not set, the current primary or leader of the cluster will be used.
       --name string                    OpsRequest name. if not specified, it will be randomly generated -o, --output format                  Prints the output in the specified format.
 Allowed values: JSON and YAML (default yaml)
       --ttlSecondsAfterSucceed int     Time to live after the OpsRequest succeed